Arnpor/Arnpor/README.md

 Computer Scientist studied at Reykjavík University

 **Working on**:
- - Aestetic Wiki Network Graph (I'll add a repo on that later)
+ - Aesthetic Wiki Network Graph (I'll add a repo on that later)
  - [Revert](https://arnporinn.itch.io/revert) (This was a build I made in a weekend btw)

 Seeking employment\